-- Changes allocation priorities or funds distribution method; - Revises policies, data, or goals; or - Modifies the purpose, scope, location, beneficiaries, or funding of an activity.
+- Changes allocation priorities or funding distribution method; - Revises policies, data, or goals; or - Modifies the purpose, scope, location, beneficiaries, or funding of an activity.

-Standard Amendments

-Amendments that are not considered substantial shall be referred to as standard amendments.
-Standard amendments do not require citizen participation.

-Substantial Amendments
+Definition of Terms

-The County of Los Angeles has determined that an amendment is substantial when:

-- 1. A new activity that was not included in the Action Plan is proposed; - 2.
-A funded activity described in the Action Plan is cancelled during the Program Year; or - 3.
-A project listed in the Action Plan is changed from one (1) eligibility activity to another.
+- Standard Amendments: Amendments that are not considered substantial shall be referred to as standard amendments.
+Standard amendments do not require community participation. - Substantial Amendments: The LACDA has determined that an amendment is substantial when: - o A new activity that was not included in the Annual Action Plan is proposed; - A funded activity described in the Annual Action Plan is cancelled during the Program Year; or - A project listed in the Annual Action Plan is changed from one (1) eligibility activity to another - Administrative Updates: Changes to the Annual Action Plan that do not meet the criteria for standard or substantial amendments and do not require community participation are defined as administrative updates.
+Examples include grammatical or structural edits that do not substantially change the scope or meaning of activity; and changes in the coding or eligibility determination of a project that does not change the scope, location, or beneficiaries.

+Public Notice & Comment

-The LACDA will provide affected citizens a period of not less than 30 calendar days to make comments on a substantial amendment before it is implemented.
-For CDBG funding under FY 2019-2020, FY 2020-2021, and the Coronavirus Aid, Relief, and Economic Security Act or CARES Act, the LACDA and participating cities may provide a 5-day notice of a proposed off-cycle change or substantial amendments beginning
+The LACDA will provide affected residents a period of not less than 30 calendar days to make comments on a substantial amendment before it is implemented.
+Public notice shall include how and where to submit comments on the proposed changes.
+A summary of these comments, and a summary of comments not accepted and the reasons, therefore, shall be attached to the substantial amendment that is submitted to HUD.

-April 8, 2020 as allowed under a HUD waiver.

-Acceptable methods of meeting the citizen participation requirements include:
+Acceptable methods of meeting the community participation requirements include:

 - Publication of the availability of substantial change(s) in a local newspaper.
-The publication will provide a link to a LACDA web page which will provide more detailed information on the substantial amendment(s) and how to provide comments. - Publication of any proposed change shall appear in a local newspaper whose primary circulation is within the area serving the community of affected citizens; - Advertisement of the availability of the proposed change on the LACDA's website; - Posting notices in public buildings within the jurisdiction of the administering agency, which include, but are not limited to, public libraries; or - Holding meetings with citizens' advisory groups within the area affected by the substantial amendment.
+The publication will provide a link to the LACDA's website, which will provide more detailed information on the substantial amendment(s) and how to provide comments. - Publication of any proposed change shall appear in a local newspaper whose primary circulation is within the area serving the community of affected residents and include how to provide comments; - Advertisement of the availability of the proposed change on the LACDA's website and include how to provide comments; - Posting notices in public buildings within the jurisdiction of the administering agency, which include, but are not limited to, public libraries, and include how to provide comments; or

+Holding meetings with community advisory groups within the area affected by the substantial amendment.